-Manager means the District's Director of Permits, Planning and Bylaws or the Manager of Development Services and the designates of each.
+Manager means the District's General Manager, Planning, Properties & Permits or the Manager of Development Services and the designates of each.

 natural boundary means the visible high water mark of any stream, or of the ocean where the presence and action of the water are so common and usual, and so long continued in all ordinary years, as to mark the soil of the bed of the body of water with a character distinct from that of its banks, in vegetation or in the nature of the soil itself.